Risingson/eveeyedocs/docs/user-interface/settings.md

 <h4 id="clear-trail">Clear Trail</h4>
 <p>Using this you can clear your current trail.</p>
 <h2 id="route">Route</h2>
-<h5 id="warning-routes-displayed-may-not-match-ingame-routing.">⚠️ Routes displayed may not match ingame routing.</h5>
+<h5 id="information_source-routes-displayed-may-not-match-ingame-routing.">ℹ️ Routes displayed may not match ingame routing.</h5>
 <h4 id="display-route">Display Route</h4>
 <p>Will display your route on the map after you used “Set Destination/Waypoint” from solarsystem menu.</p>
 <h4 id="use-wormholes">Use Wormholes</h4>